 Angela Rayner to set out Labour’s vision of ‘real life levelling up’

+Angela Rayner to set out Labour’s vision of ‘real life levelling up’: ‘A comprehensive plan’

-She described Labour’s new deal as a ‘real game changer’ for workers as well as for good employers.
+Rayner describes Labour’s new deal as a ‘real game changer’ for workers as well as for good employers

 Angela Rayner will set out Labour’s planned new deal for workers when she addresses the TUC Congress on Tuesday.